Latvia–Lithuania border: History

 The border started to exist after the Battle of Saule on 22 September 1236 and then was later solidified after the Battle of Durbe on 13 July 1260.
 There were some disputes on the exact location of the border but these were settled.
 Later, for centuries, it was an approximate boundary between the Grand Duchy of Lithuania and Livonia.
-Following the Great Northern War and, separately, the partitions of the Polish-Lithuanian Commonwealth, the border became partially defunct when the territories were incorporation into the Russian Empire.
+Following the Great Northern War and, separately, the partitions of the Polish-Lithuanian Commonwealth, the border became partially defunct when the territories were incorporated into the Russian Empire.

 The de facto border was re-established following the independence of both countries in 1918.
 The Treaty of Latvia-Lithuania border was signed on 30 March 1921 and the land border demarcation was carried out during the 1929–1930.
 Following the Soviet occupation of the Baltic states, it became an internal state border.
 The international border was restored in 1991, following the restoration of Lithuanian and Latvian independence.
 After prolonged negotiations, in July 1999, the border between the territorial waters was drawn as a straight line between 56°04′08.9″N 21°03′51.47″E and 56°02′43.5″N 20°42′35.0″E.